OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/25 February 2023.md

 ## Genetics and Ancestry

-- The "94% used as containers" refers to energetic consumption and **genetic manipulation**.
 - The goal is the creation of a new race via genetic modification.
-- Hindu god **Rama** lived 50,000 years ago; he was a high priest influenced by the Confederation and fought against the Lizards.
 - Ravana is a fictionalized character based on **cometary activity**.
 - Vedas were written by descendants of the **Paranthas**, originally from the Indian region (ancestral Tamilians/Dravidians).
-- These descendants are most strongly represented in **Australian Aborigines**.
-- Iranian farmer migrants brought an archaic form of **Sanskrit** to India around 6000 BC.

 ---